 - which creates an intimidating, hostile or poisoned work environment; or

 - which could reasonably be interpreted as placing sexual conditions on a person’s job or employment opportunities.

-Like personal harassment, sexual harassment may be experienced by people of either sex and may occur between people of the opposite or same sex.
+Like personal harassment, sexual harassment may be experienced by people of any sex or gender and may occur between people of the same or different sexes or genders.

 To establish sexual harassment, the complainant must show that a reasonable person in the complainant’s position would have perceived the impugned conduct or comments as offensive and sexual in nature.
 In such circumstances, the complainant need not demonstrate that he or she expressly objected to the conduct in order to prove it was unwelcome.

-If an employee is diagnosed with a mental disorder caused by bullying or harassment at work, he or she may be eligible for a workers’ compensation claim under Section 5.1 of the Workers Compensation Act.
+If an employee is diagnosed with a mental disorder caused by bullying or harassment at work, they may be eligible for a workers’ compensation claim under Section 135 of the Workers Compensation Act.

-Information provided by Ryan Anderson and Natasha Jategaonkar, employment lawyers with Mathews Dinsdale & Clark LLP (March 2013).
+Information provided by Ryan Anderson and Natasha Jategaonkar, employment lawyers with Mathews Dinsdale & Clark LLP.
 The information provided in this article is necessarily of a general nature and must not be regarded as legal advice.
 For more information about Mathews Dinsdale & Clark LLP, please visit mathewsdinsdale.com.